Find a Qualified Attorney Near You

 Housing Ordinances and Immigration

-Wisconsin state legislature adopts the anti-discrimination rules under the Fair Housing Act.
+The Wisconsin state legislature adopts the anti-discrimination rules under the Fair Housing Act.
 The right of all people to equal opportunities for fair housing is secured.
-This right is available to every person regardless of race, disability, sex, religion, national origin, and family status.
+This right is available to every person regardless of race, disability, sex, religion, national origin, or family status.

-There are organizations and legal resources in Wisconsin to help immigrants.
-The following are the legal resources and organizations in Wisconsin that help immigrants:
+There are several organizations and legal resources in Wisconsin that help immigrants:

-- Community Immigration Law Center — It helps immigrants and migrants by giving them access to legal representation, assistance, and services.
-It also offers immigration resources by giving education-related information on immigration issues.
+- Community Immigration Law Center — This organization helps immigrants and migrants by giving them access to legal representation, assistance, and services.
+It also offers immigration resources, including educational information on immigration issues.

-- Know Your Rights — This is a free guide for immigrants and their family members on protecting themselves during immigration raids.
+- Know Your Rights — This free guide for immigrants and their family members explains how to protect themselves during immigration raids.

 - USCIS Office in Milwaukee — This website has contact information for the USCIS immigration office in Milwaukee, Wisconsin.

 - FindLaw Immigration Law Resources — FindLaw offers free access to comprehensive articles about immigration law.
-Here, you will learn about the basics of immigration law.
-We also have articles that cover the intricacies of the immigration process.
-This includes the process for naturalization, green card application, and more.
+Learn the basics of immigration law and the immigration process, including naturalization, green card applications, and more.

 Can I Solve This on My Own or Do I Need an Attorney?